theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-integration-sharepoint/nintex-workflow-troubleshooting.md

 Despite sucessful installation of the Custom Actions they do not occur in the Nintex Workflow manager.
 This could be the cause:

-With newer Nintex Workflow Versions (as of 3.1.4) it is necessary to activate the Custom Actions explicitely on the site collection level.
+With newer Nintex Workflow Versions (as of 3.1.4) it is necessary to activate the Custom Actions explicitly on the site collection level.
 On your site collection go to Site *Settings>Nintex Workflow> Manage Allowed Actions* and mark the checkboxes for the three Custom Actions in the *ERPConnect Services* category.
 Save your entries with OK.
 Only then the Custom Actions will be available in the Nintex Workflow designer.

 If a workflow can't be published after sucessfull installation and activation of the Custom Actions this could have the following reason: